Automated Machine Learning: A Short History

 MarketSwitch and KXEN made little headway against conventional predictive analytics.
 First, they “solved” the problem by defining it narrowly; limiting the scope of the optimization to a few algorithms, they minimized the engineering effort at the expense of model quality and robustness.
 Second, by positioning their tools as a means to eliminate the need for expert analysts, they alienated the the few people in customer organizations who understood the product well enough to serve as champions.

 In the last several years, the leading analytic software vendors (SAS and IBM SPSS) have added automated modeling features to their high-end products.
 In 2010, SAS introduced SAS Rapid Modeler, an add-in to SAS Enterprise Miner.
-Rapid Modeler is a set of macros implementing heuristics that handle tasks such as outlier identification, missing value treatment, variable selection and model selection.
+Rapid Modeler is a set of macros implementing heuristics that handle tasks such as outlier identification, missing value treatment, feature selection and model selection.
 The user specifies a data set and response measure; Rapid Modeler determines whether the response is continuous or categorical, and uses this information together with other diagnostics to test a range of modeling techniques.
 The user can control the scope of techniques to test by selecting basic, intermediate or advanced methods.
 (SAS has recently rebranded this product as SAS Factory Miner).

 IBM SPSS Modeler includes a set of automated data preparation features as well as Auto Classifier, Auto Cluster and Auto Numeric nodes.
-The automated data preparation features perform such tasks as missing value imputation, outlier handling, date and time preparation, basic value screening, binning and variable recasting.
+The automated data preparation features perform such tasks as missing value imputation, outlier handling, date and time preparation, basic value screening, binning, and variable recasting.
 The three modeling nodes enable the user to specify techniques to be included in the test plan, specify model selection rules and set limits on model training.

 All of the software products discussed so far are commercially licensed.
 Reflecting the machine learning community’s orientation towards open source software, it’s not surprising that some of the most innovative developments in automated machine learning are in community projects.
 Three projects deserve special mention: caret, Auto-WEKA and AutoML.